SAP-samples/cp-cli-automate-operations/README.md

 Since the script is a bash shell script, an UNIX-like environment is required, such as macOS or Linux.

 ## Download and Installation
-After downloading, change the file extension to ´.sh´.
+After downloading, change the file extension to `.sh`.

 ## License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.